OpenFTC/Extracted-RC/OnBotJava/src/main/assets/java/readme.md

 For more help, visit the FTC Control System Wiki (https://github.com/FIRST-Tech-Challenge/FtcRobotController/wiki)

 Please report any encountered issues on [GitHub](https://github.com/FIRST-Tech-Challenge/FtcRobotController).

+## Projects

+A project is a collection of related files.
+A project may be chosen by selecting 'Example Project' from the 'File type:' dropdown.
+Doing so will populate the dropdown to the immediate right with a list of projects to choose from.

+When selecting a project all of the related files appear in the left pane of the workspace underneath a directory with the chosen project name.

+This is useful for example for ConceptExternalHardwareClass which has a dependency upon RobotHardware.
+This feature simplifies the usage of this Concept example by automatically pulling in dependent classes.

 ## What's Java 8?